 After having intensively traveled (Brisbane down to the Gold Coast via an inland loop to Byron Bay down to Sydney, over to Adelaide, up to Cairns and then returning to Adelaide) it was time to settle down, recharge and work.

 While in Adelaide I came across a work ad for a position at a hotel in the small town of Pinnaroo, South Australia.
 As always, when my gut feeling starts tugging at me I can’t do anything but abide.
-The recruiting process for the job was smooth and I was to start the following week.
+The recruiting process was smooth and I was to start the following week.

 Before arriving in Pinnaroo I had no idea what to anticipate.
-Besides curiosity and nerves, I also had my fair share of stereotypical presumptions about minor rural communities.
+Besides curiosity and nerves, I also held my fair share of stereotypical presumptions about minor rural communities.
 I imagined small town friendliness, everyone greeting each other, alcohol playing a big part of life and gossip constantly swirling around (spoiler alert, my assumptions were confirmed!).